Analysis: mandatory hourly matching’s high costs would likely kill so much clean energy procurement, it would increase total long-run emissions.

 Conclusion

 The UNFCCC model is not the only model for estimating marginal emissions rates.
-In terms of long-run build margin in particular, it lacks many of the more-detailed features of other models such as Cambium, GenX, and PyPSA.
+One key difference from WattTime’s MOER model is that the UNFCCC model does not account for imports.
+This can significantly affect rates when low-emission countries border high-emission ones, as is the case with Sweden and Finland.
+In terms of long-run build margin, the UNFCCC also lacks many of the more-detailed features of other models such as Cambium, GenX, and PyPSA.
 In particular, it does not consider variance in emissions rates within a country, which can be great in large countries such as the US or China.
 But it is one of the only existing models that covers the entire globe, which is a critical consideration when evaluating emissions reductions.

 More research is needed to evaluate these different modeling approaches and to develop more detailed models across the globe, so that renewable energy investments can be targeted at the location where they have the most impact.
 For now, one thing is clear: data is increasingly pointing to the Global South as a critical focus for the world’s future renewable investment.